Members Login

 Tractor Statistics

 UK tractor registrations are taken as a broad indicator of the strength of the domestic market for agricultural equipment.
-Tractors must be licensed for use on public roads and as such are registered with the Department for Transport which allows an accurate count to be made.
+Tractors must be licensed for use on public roads and as such are registered with the Driver and Vehicle Licensing Agency (DVLA) which allows an accurate count to be made.
 In value terms, sales of tractors, plus parts and accessories, account for almost one half of farmers’ total spend on equipment, which again makes this data series a prime indicator.

 YearMonthUnitsYearly % ChangeYear to dateYearly % ChangeMoving TotalYearly % Change